permguard/permguard/site/content/docs/0.1/command-line/workspace/pull.md

 The official Permguard Command Line Interface - Copyright © 2022 Nitro Agility S.r.l.

-This command fetches the latest changes from the remote repository and constructs the remote state.
+This command fetches the latest changes from the remote ledger and constructs the remote state.

 Examples:
-  # fetches the latest changes from the remote repository and constructs the remote state
+  # fetches the latest changes from the remote ledger and constructs the remote state
   permguard pull

   Find more information at: https://www.permguard.com/docs/0.1/using-the-cli/how-to-use/